 Ms. Decas relayed that the port understands that it must be actively engaged on the issues surrounding climate change and sea-level rise since it will directly impact the future of infrastructure and operations.
 Emerging regulations and technical guidance are providing criteria to evaluate their harbor complex for varying scenarios of sea-level rise.
 The port developed an environmental framework that includes a strategic action plan dedicated to climate change.
 The first step of this plan is to conduct a baseline inventory to identify the short and long-term direct and indirect effects of sea-level rise.
-The findings of this assessment will allow the port to effectively begin incorporating changes to policy and contracting by incorporating considerations for sea-level rise in facility design and maintenance.
+The findings of this assessment will allow the port to effectively begin incorporating changes to policy and maintenance.